-The Boston Wine Expo will take place at The Seaport Hotel & World Trade Center on February 18 and 19th, 2017 from 1-5pm.
+The Boston Wine Expo took place at The Seaport Hotel & World Trade Center on February 18 and 19th, 2017.

 Tim Hanni is an internationally renowned flavor maven.
 A professionally-trained chef, he is one of the first two resident Americans to successfully complete the examination and earn the title Master of Wine.
 He is a Certified Wine Educator accredited by the Society of Wine Educators.
 He has been involved with wine- and food-related businesses, education and research for over thirty-five years.
 Hanni has a unique perspective on food and wine, providing a modern and innovative approach to the subject.